History of Adelaide: Governor Hindmarsh's time

-Gawler
+Governor Gawler's time

-Adelaide's second Governor was Colonel George Gawler who arrived in October 1838 to a situation of almost no public finances, underpaid officials and 4,000 immigrants still living in makeshift accommodation.
+Adelaide's second governor, Colonel George Gawler, arrived in October 1838 to a situation of almost no public finances, underpaid officials and 4,000 immigrants still living in makeshift accommodation.
 He was allowed a maximum of £12,000 expenditure a year, with an additional £5,000 credit for emergencies, but was given the impression by the Colonial Office back in London that self-sufficiency of the colony was of minor importance and that government support should be relied upon.

 Gawler's first goal was to address delays over rural settlement and agriculture.
 He persuaded Sturt in New South Wales to work for him as surveyor-general, overseeing the surveys himself in the meantime.
 He appointed more colonial officials with higher wages, set up a police force and took part in explorations of the surrounding terrain.
 A governor's house, jail, police barracks, hospital, and customs house and wharf at Port Adelaide were built, as well as houses for public officials and missionaries, and outstations for police and surveyors.

+In 1840 Adelaide conducted what is claimed to be the first use of proportional representation in a government election in the world.
+Inspired by British reformer Rowland Hill, Adelaide's municipal election used a quota-based system that created unanimous constituencies (as opposed to representation of geographical districts).

-The land boom eased after 1839; cash and credit were scarce, explorations indicated limited good land, and British speculators became interested in New Zealand.
-In 1840 there were crop failures in the other Australian colonies, upon which Adelaide still relied for food, and the cost of living increased rapidly.
-Gawler increased public expenditure to prevent an economic collapse, which resulted in bankruptcy and later, changes to the way the colony was run (see South Australia Act, 1842).
+Adelaide's land boom stalled after 1839.
+Cash and credit were scarce.
+Exploration reports indicated that the colony had little good land.
+British speculators became interested in New Zealand.
+In 1840 there were crop failures in the other Australian colonies, upon which Adelaide still relied for food, and the cost of living rose steeply.
+Gawler increased public expenditure to prevent an economic collapse.
+This resulted in the government going into bankruptcy and later, changes to the way the colony was run (see South Australia Act, 1842).
 Over £200,000 in bills had been amassed and the land fund in London had been exhausted.

 The British Parliament approved a £155,000 loan (later made a gift) to bail-out the colony.
 A head had to roll and Captain George Grey was sent to replace Gawler.
 Despite having been recalled, Governor Gawler had put Adelaide on a firm footing, making South Australia agriculturally self-sufficient, building infrastructure such as the Adelaide Gaol, and restoring public confidence.